joomla/jissues/Documentation/Development/CLI-application.md

 ### Turn it off !

-To suppress color output for a single command use the `--nocolors` switch.
+To suppress color output for a single command use the `--no-ansi` switch.
 To suppress the progress bar for a single command use the `--noprogress` switch.
 Example:
-`jtracker get project --nocolors --noprogress`
+`jtracker get project --no-ansi --noprogress`

 To turn the feature(s) off permanently edit `etc/config.json` and set the values for the undesired features from `1` to `0`.

 ### Auto Complete

 Auto complete files are provided for some environments.

-Optionally you can generate the files for your language using

-`jtracker make autocomplete --lang=xx-XX`

-using one of the supported languages.

 #### PhpStorm